JustinFourie1993/Better-Bodies/README.md

   ![A picure of the available class choices](assets/readme-images/classes.png)

 - Class Times
-  - The class times shows information about what times, and on what days the respectives classes take place.
+  - The class times shows information about what times, and on what days the respective classes take place.

 ![A picture of the class times table](assets/readme-images/class-times.png)